Dr-Eberle-Zentrum/Data-projects-with-R-and-GitHub/Projects/laura-burk/volleyball-project/project-description-volleyball.md

     scorer value of each attacker across all parts of the season.
 Note: not all attackers might appear on all top scorer lists.

+Similar to the example, please print the category and subcategory names in the plot.

-In case you are into volleyball: yes I know that this visualization over-simplifies the game, but there are no free stats available on the VBL, that are both detailed and R-readable. 😿
+In case you are into volleyball: yes I know that this visualization over-simplifies the game, but there are no free stats available on the VBL, that are both detailed and R-readable. 😞

 ------------------------------------------------------------------------